Geologic Colors Studio - Geology Art - Joeallen Gibson Art for Sale- Go to Paintings Via Orange Titles Below

 Geologic Art or "Geoism" is art inspired by the beauties of nature and geological processes taking place on the Earth.
 My art draws heavily on my 30 years as a geologist where my study of the earth has moved from the scientific to the artistic.

-I have lived in and out of Oklahoma most of my life.
-The many years of studying geology from Canada to New Mexico with a camera and sketch book in hand, has given me a lot of material to inspire my art, which is now the main focus of my life.
-I have traveled the world while working as a geologist with a camera and sketch book in hand, providing a lot of inspirational topics.
+I have traveled the world working as a geologist with a camera and sketch book in hand, providing a lot of inspirational topics.
 This marriage of geology and art is an evolving process just as geology is and I’m excited to see where it leads.
+My work in geology has moved from the scientific to the artistic.